jamescastells/pokecrystal/INSTALL.md

 ## Testing your changes

 Everytime you need to test your changes, you need to build the rom inside the sf_pokecrystal of your virtual machine.
-To do so, in the terminal, once you're logged in the virtual machine, type:
+To do so, the virtual machine must be started ('headless start'), and in the terminal, once you're logged in the virtual machine, type:

 ```bash
 cd /media/sf_pokecrystal